 An interesting questions is: How to manage the network capacity for specific event (which should be supported with extra surveillance cameras).
 Problem of network optimization for many video streams.

-Bert Vankeirsbilck gives a presentation about a platform for the real-time subjective assessment of interactive multimedia.
+Bert Vankeirsbilck gives a presentation about a platform for the real-time subjective assessment of interactive multimedia (a video game in this case).
 The proposed platform can change many different options like, differently encoded different part of the screen, codec restart on the fly.
 More details can be found in the paper “Platform for real-time subjective assessment of interactive multimedia.”
 An experiment run on this platform involved video car race game was described.
 More details can be found in “Quality of experience driven control of interactive media stream parameters.”

 Marcus Barkowsky: Would it be possible to get votes without stopping the game?